William Beauchamp Wildman: Career

 From 1875 to 1877, William taught at Westminster School, and in May 1877 he was appointed by Headmaster H.D.
 Harper as an assistant master at Sherborne School where, after a brief period as Sixth Form Tutor, he took over the teaching of the Classical Upper Fifth.

-In May 1883, William opened a school boarding house in Newland, Sherborne with five boarders (Herbert Graystone, James Kelway, Percy John Paterson, Frank Sydney Paterson and Edgar Wood), however, in 1884 the School Governors granted him permission to build a new boarding house in Westbury, Sherborne on land known as ‘Troy Town Close’ owned by the Digby Estate.
-In Easter 1885, William transferred his borders from Newland to his new boarding house which he named ‘Mapperty’.
+In May 1883, William opened a school boarding house in Newland, Sherborne with five boarders (Herbert Graystone, James Kelway, Percy John Paterson, Frank Sydney Paterson and Edgar Wood), however, in 1884 the School Governors granted him permission to build a new boarding house in Westbury, Sherborne on land known as 'Troy Town Close' owned by the Digby Estate.
+In Easter 1885, William transferred his boarders from Newland to his new boarding house which he named 'Mapperty'.
 A libel action brought against Headmaster E.M.
-Young in November 1889 by a former master resulted in a rapid decline in the number of boys attending the School with the result that in February 1890 the Headmaster wrote to the School Governors that ‘Mr Wildman, one of the most valuable of our Masters, in despair of filling the House he has recently built, is standing for a headmastership, and with his departure our new Cadet Corps must, I fear, collapse’.
-The Headmaster added that the number of boarders at ‘Mapperty’ at that time was sixteen with two absent.
-During the Christmas holidays in 1890, William surrendered the lease of ‘Mapperty’ to the Religious Order of Christian Instruction from Ghent.
-The property passed out of the School’s control at Easter 1891.
+Young in November 1889 by a former master resulted in a rapid decline in the number of boys attending the School with the result that in February 1890 the Headmaster wrote to the School Governors that 'Mr Wildman, one of the most valuable of our Masters, in despair of filling the House he has recently built, is standing for a headmastership, and with his departure our new Cadet Corps must, I fear, collapse'.
+The Headmaster added that the number of boarders at 'Mapperty' at that time was sixteen with two absent.
+During the Christmas holidays in 1890, William surrendered the lease of 'Mapperty' to the Religious Order of Christian Instruction from Ghent.
+The property passed out of the School's control at Easter 1891.
 William, however, remained at Sherborne.

-Amongst William’s boarders at ‘Mapperty’ were the author John Cowper Powys (1872-1963) and his brother Littleton Charles Powys (1874-1955), who both joined the house in September 1886.
+Among William's boarders at 'Mapperty' were the author John Cowper Powys (1872–1963) and his brother Littleton Charles Powys (1874–1955), who both joined the house in September 1886.
 John Cowper Powys described William in his Autobiography (1934):